-But we think it’s time to bring this ancient resin back, because not only does it smell incredible, but it is steeped in history and has some incredibly powerful benefits too.
+When it comes to incense in the modern West, Frankincense is often left behind in favour of more fashionable scents, but we think it's time to bring this ancient resin back.
+Not only does it smell incredible, but it is steeped in history, with some incredibly powerful benefits too.

 What makes Frankincense Incense So Special?

-Frankincense is a resin that possesses many healing properties.
-Hundreds of different cultures, creeds, and religions have cultivated Frankincense for its incredible physical and spiritual offerings.
+incense form, possesses tons of robust healing and cleansing properties.
+Hundreds of different cultures, creeds, and religions have cultivated Frankincense for its incredible physical and spiritual

 The History of Frankincense

-Frankincense is a prominent part of the Arabian peninsula’s history and culture.
-For thousands of years frankincense has been traded through this peninsula, making a popular substance in Arabian countries as well as Africa and the middle East.
+Frankincense is also a prominent part of the Arabian peninsula's history and culture.
+For thousands of years, Frankincense has been traded through this peninsula, making it a popular substance in Arabian countries as well as Africa and the Middle East.

 What is Frankincense Incense?